4 Tips to Nail Eye Contact and Build Rapport in Sales Calls

 What can Sybill do to help?

 Every sales call is a matter of preparation and, sometimes, a little stress.
 You don't need the extra burden of getting flustered over your eye movements and gestures.
 Nobody needs the chatter of comfortable vs. creepy in their heads when presenting a demo or doing a discovery call.
+But it doesn’t mean you ignore the relevance of eye contact in sales completely.

 Sybill helps sales teams build relationships and rapport by improving body language communication with AI-powered coaching and insights.
 These sales tips are based on real-life video calls and are designed to help you understand your body language strengths and weaknesses, and actively listen to what your prospects’ body language is trying to tell you.

-Learn about other tips to dramatically improve your sales calls.
+Learn about other tips to dramatically improve your sales calls

 Or sign up here to solve the eye contact conundrum in your sales calls.